vevagency/cim-640/p5_postmidterm/final1/readme.md

 * Play with others

 ### Updates
+* Movement theme -- change font and  background
+* Make game mobile optimized
+* Link to school website -- social media --

+* Player automatic transition to next player, not select button each time
+* Announce next players turn
+* If 3 in a row, then feedback WINNER! or Draw

 * Choose a character, i.e. tap shoes, ballet shoes, jazz shoes, barefeet, etc.
-* Make game mobile optimized
-* Change font
-* Movement theme -- moving background
-* Share on social media --
-* Link to school website --

 ##### Character of App
 * Currently pink and fluffy dance